 We use an enquiry-based curriculum that motivates and inspires our children.
-Each topic hinges on a key question linked to the history or geography theme the children are studying.
+Each topic hinges on a key question or 'Concept Question' linked to the History or Geography theme the children are studying.
 You can find these on the whole school overview below.
 At King Offa Primary Academy, we believe in four values that underpin everything that we do.
 These values belong to every pupil, parent and member of staff and to any visitor that joins us.
 We explore these values through our learning each day and in the interactions that we have with each other.

-A curriculum overview of each subject can be found on each individual subject page.
-Please click to find out more.
+A Progression Document for each subject, showing who learns what and when, can be found on each individual subject page.
+Please click on the individual curriculum pages (listed on the right hand side) to find out more.

 As an academy, we have freedom to design and implement a curriculum that we feel is best suited to the children at our school.
 The teaching of English and Maths is our highest priority so that children leave King Offa with the skills they need to succeed in secondary school and beyond.
 We know, however, that children learn best when what they are learning about is fun, engaging and hands-on.
 That is why we make links between the subjects we teach whenever possible.
-For example, if children are learning about Ancient Egypt our curriculum planning makes sure that in English lessons children use what they have found out to write about Egypt across a range of different genres.
-Similarly, links are made between Science lessons and Maths so that if children have carried out an experiment and recorded the results they may use these in a Maths lesson when learning about handling data.
+For example, if children are learning about Ancient Egypt during History lessons, then our curriculum planning makes sure that in English lessons children have the opportunity to use what they have found out about Egypt across a range of different writing genres.
+Similarly, links are made between Science lessons and Mathematics so that if children have carried out a scientific experiment and recorded the results, they can then use these in a Maths lesson, when learning about handling data.